marcusoftnet/marcusoftnet.github.io/_posts/2016-03-18-two-approaches-to-development.md

 ---
 layout: post
-title: "We don't know what will work - a story from last week"
+title: We don't know what will work - a story from last week
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-03-16
 tags: